Rachel Keller: Reception

 Leigh Kolb from IndieWire notes that the "ambiguous ending suggests that Rachel may indeed save her son, but will have to harm another to do so.
 This idea of motherly self-sacrifice portrays the one way that Rachel–single, working mother–can redeem herself".
 Sarah Crocker ranked Rachel 13th on her list of 13 Horror Movie Heroines That Kick Butt.
 Paul Clinton of CNN.com praised Watts' performance, stating that she "is excellent in this leading role, which proves that her stellar performance in Mulholland Drive was not a fluke.
 She strikes a perfect balance between scepticism and the slow realisation of the truth in regard to the deadly power of the videotape".
-In a post for AMC, Stacie Ponder states: "One of the things I like about Rachel Keller (Naomi Watts) in Gore Verbinski's The Ring is that she wasn't the best mom in the world.
+In a post for AMC, Stacie Ponder wrote: "One of the things I like about Rachel Keller (Naomi Watts) in Gore Verbinski's The Ring is that she wasn't the best mom in the world.
 She didn't neglect her weirdo kid, Aidan (David Dorfman), but she was concerned first and foremost with her own life and her own career".